Apple to host October 23 event, iPad mini expected

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc will host an event on October 23 where it is expected to unveil a smaller iPad that will take on the less expensive devices offered by Amazon.com Inc and Google Inc, a source familiar with the matter said on Friday.
+SAN FRANCISCO Apple Inc (AAPL.O) will host an event on October 23 where it is expected to unveil a smaller iPad that will take on the less expensive devices offered by Amazon.com Inc (AMZN.O) and Google Inc (GOOG.O), a source familiar with the matter said on Friday.

 Wall Street analysts have predicted for months that Apple was planning a smaller, less costly version of its popular iPad to take on cheaper competing devices, a move that analysts say might hurt its margins, but prevent its rivals from dominating an increasingly important computing segment.